-\ Government response: Fiscal measures with direct and indirect impacts on budget balance.
+Government response: Fiscal measures with direct and indirect impacts on budget balance.

-- " Monetary and fiscal policies go hand-in-hand to help the economy recuperate in time of crisis. - Worldwide, almost every C19-affected nation has had to make fiscal policy accommodative. - This chart looks at the top 10 C19 countries (total number of cases) and the corresponding C19-related government response. - Among DM countries, the US tops the chart with the biggest fiscal stimulus, while in EM, Brazil is ahead of other nations.
+- " Monetary and fiscal policies go hand-in-hand to help the economy recuperate in time of crisis. - Worldwide, most C19-affected nations have had to make accommodative fiscal policies. - The chart looks at the top 10 C19 countries (total number of cases) and the corresponding C19-related government response. - Among DM countries, the US tops the chart with the biggest fiscal stimulus, while in EM, Brazil is ahead of other nations.

-...as the pandemic rampaged the economy
+...as the Covid outbreak rampaged the economy

-Source: Worldometer (As on September 03, 2020), IMF Policy Tracker (As on August 28, 2020), Tralac.org, Acuity Knowledge Partners
+Source: Worldometer (As on 21 September, 2020), IMF Policy Tracker (As on August 28, 2020), Tralac.org, Acuity Knowledge Partners